 Staying in an old Pumphouse in the middle of a lake

-Despite being relatively new, this hotel has quickly become a Tassie icon.
+Despite being relatively new, the Pumphouse has become a Tassie icon.
 The conversion from an old pumphouse to boutique accommodation has been done beautifully and you can't beat the location; on the end of a pier in the middle of Lake St Clair.

 There's a pantry in each room filled with fresh Tassie produce, daily sourdough deliveries, an honesty bar and if you can bring yourself to leave the room, the communal dinners are a lot of fun.